cyverse-de/terrain/contribution-guidelines.md

 Many APIs provide multiple ways to perform tasks.
 This can be convenient for advanced API users because it provide flexibility.
 Unforunately, having multiple ways to peform tasks also has drawbacks.
-First, it makes the software more difficult to maintain because pieces of code the perform related tasks need to be updated in tandem.
+First, it makes the software more difficult to maintain because pieces of code that perform related tasks need to be updated in tandem.
 Second, it makes the API less approachable to new users.
 Whenever a new endpoint is being added (or a new feature is being added to an existing endpoint), care should be taken to ensure that redundancy is not introduced.